UnlyEd/next-right-now/docs/contributing.md

 The shared configuration must be written below.

 > **N.B**: If you add custom/shared configuration, don't forget update both config files, as needed.

+## Known issues

+- Using `yarn doc:start` will rebuild the whole documentation but it's slower.
+Using `yarn doc:start:fast` won't rebuild the whole thing and it's faster.
+  If you're working on the navigation menu, be warned the fast mode won't apply changes and your menu links won't update.